 The time it takes for the reed switch to operate is determined by the rate of rise of the magnetic field and is limited by the coil inductance and the inertia of the reed switch blades due to their mass and compliance.
 When a dry reed switch contact first makes, there will be a period when the contact bounces a few times before settling.
 The bounce period of small reed switches is usually 10-50 microseconds depending on type.
 The operate time is usually specified including bounce when operated at the nominal coil voltage.
 At high temperatures, the operate time will increase a little due to the increase in coil resistance as described earlier.

-The release time is the time it takes for a relay contact to open (in the case of a Form A, energize to make relay) after de-energization of the operating coil.
+The release time is the time it takes for a relay contact to open (in the case of Form A, energize to make relay) after de-energization of the operating coil.
 Most applications will require the presence of a diode across the coil to protect the relay drive circuit from the back EMF generated by the coil inductance when the coil current is interrupted.
 If no diode is used or some other protection circuitry is used instead, it is possible to speed up the release time.
-Typically, when a diode is used, the release time will be around one half of the operate time.
+Typically, when a diode is used, the release time will be around one half of the operating time.

 This is the maximum current that the relay will switch when the coil is first operated and is usually specified for a resistive load.
 The most common cause of failure of small reed relays is a weld due to unforeseen current inrushes.
 Sometimes a mild weld can be cleared with a small tap but this may have already damaged the contact plating.
 Even small levels of capacitance can cause high current spikes and although the time constants may be short, they can cause damage, particularly at higher voltages.
-Back EMFs from switching inductive loads should also be supressed.
+Back EMFs from switching inductive loads should also be suppressed.

 Carry current is the current that the reed relay can support through its contact if it is applied after the switch is closed and settled.
 This is usually referred to as ‘cold’ switching.
 The principal limiting factor for this figure is the heating effect of the current through the resistance of the contact (I2R) but there are other factors also.
 There is a subtle effect that occurs as the carry current increases – the current creates its own magnetic field that twists the blades and therefore can modulate the contact resistance slightly.
 It is sometimes possible to carry pulses higher than the carry current figure but the level will depend upon the duration and duty cycle.
 Please contact Pickering Technical Sales for further advice (email@example.com).